Skip to main content Skip to footer site map

 What Tax Forms Do You Need for End-of-Year Payroll?

-As an employer, you're required to send employees and contractors specific tax forms by the end of January, as well as submit wage and tax information to the SSA and IRS.
+As an employer, you must send employees and contractors specific tax forms by the end of January and submit wage and tax information to the SSA and IRS.
 Specifically, some of the year-end forms include:

 • Form W-2: Reports employee wages and withholdings to the SSA.